 Acrobatics: an acrobatic character is incredibly nimble, either naturally or thanks to intensive training in this regard.
-The acrobatics skill offers several benefits in combat, granting characters a +1 RS to any dodge, escape, evade, feint, or weave maneuver they attempt.
-Acrobatics also offers a similar bonus to other feats of balance, such as walking a tight rope or rolls to avoid falling.
+The acrobatics skill offers several benefits in combat, granting characters a +1 RS on any dodge, escape, evade, feint, or weave maneuver they attempt.
+Acrobatics also offers a similar bonus to other feats of balance, such as walking a tightrope (funambulism) or rolls to avoid falling.

-Astral Combat: one who masters this skill excels in fighting while in a disembodied state.
-This can be while traveling in an astral form or a cyber-spatial avatar - or anything in between.
+Astral Combat: one who masters this skill excels in fighting in a disembodied state.
+This can be while traveling in an astral form, a cyber-spatial avatar, or anything in-between.
 Astral combat grants a +1 RS to all combat maneuvers attempted while bodiless, whether armed or unarmed, a bonus that readily stacks with other fighting and weapon skills (where applicable).